.

 This was a lazy week for us.
 We did not do much of the academic things, but we kept up on our history, science, Bible study and math.

-We enjoyed the Heart of Dakota: Bigger Week 13 update
+Continue reading Heart of Dakota: Bigger Week 13 update

 It was interesting on Day one of Unit 11 how it talked about finding out where we came from.
 My son went right to the map and touch Poland, Austria, Czech and Germany.
 We really did not get a chance to call anyone, but we talked to Grandma for a few minutes about her parents